quinnbot2/PrestoParser/README.md

 To use the LinearParser, pass it in a source path to the flat file and a FixedWidthFormat.
 Again, here Format is accepted as an argument with the assumption that other formats (Variable-width, etc) can also be written.
 So long as the formats obey the ILinearFormat interface the parser shouldnt care.

 ## FixedWidthFormat
-Fixed Width Formats are parse a string via a series of segments with start and end indexes.
-The Format uses this list of segments in order to parse up the individual lines of flat text it is given.
-While the current set of segments is from code, the Format handles them generically, meaning that in theory any arrangement of the segments can be used without needing to recompile.
+Fixed Width Formats do the work of parsing a line of string via a series of Segments with start and end indexes.
+While the current set of Segments is from code, the Format handles them generically, meaning that in theory any arrangement of the Segments can be used without needing to recompile.

-NOTE: The segments mentioned above are assumed to be in ascending order for ease of validation.
+NOTE: The Segments mentioned above are assumed to be in ascending order for ease of validation.

 ### Exceptions
 The Parser will throw ParserExceptions in a few situations and calls to Parse should be protected by a try/catch block